grantsrb/blotching/readme.md

     "checkpt_mod": int or None
         during training, the model will be saved every `checkpt_mod` iterations

+    "max_num": int
+        the maximum number available for sampling the initial problem (inclusive)
+    "max_ents": int
+        maximum entities for the starting problem.
+If using parentheticals, a parenthetical counts as one entity, parentheticals are recursively samples with max_ents-1
+        max entities.
+    "p_mult": float [0,1]
+        the probability of sampling a multiplication sign for the starting problem
+    "p_paren": float [0,1]
+        the probability of sampling a parenthetical.
+        Parentheticals are sampled the same way as the initial problem but with max entities equal to max_ents-1 "space_mults": bool
+        if true, will not allow more than two numbers to be multiplied together
+    "zipf_order": float
+        the exponent of a zipfian distribution by which to sample each entity.
+    "p_ent": float [0,1]
+        the probability of samping each entity beyond the first two.
+There will always be at least two entities, but beyond that, each entity has a p_ent chance of being sampled at all.
+In the case that each entity fails to be sampled, the resulting problem has fewer entities.
+        A value of 1 means each entity is guaranteed to be sampled, a value of 0 is equivalent to setting the max_ents to 2.

     "n_epochs": int
         the total number of training iterations